uliw/esbmtk/docs/manual/manual-1.rst

         Q_,  # Quantity operator
     )

-Next we use the ``Model`` class to create a model instance that defines basic model properties.
+Next we use the :py:class:`esbmtk.esbmtk.Model()`  class to create a model instance that defines basic model properties.
 Note that units are automatically translated into model units.
 While convenient, there are some important caveats:
 Internally, the model uses 'year' as the time unit, mol as the mass unit, and liter as the volume unit.
 You can change this by setting these values to e.g., 'mol' and 'kg', however, some functions assume that their input values are in 'mol/l' rather than mol/m\*\*3 or 'kg/s'.
 Ideally, this would be caught by ESBMTK, but at present, this is not guaranteed.
 So your mileage may vary if you fiddle with these settings.
 Note: Using mol/kg e.g., for seawater, will be discussed below.

 .. code:: ipython